Skip to content

 All Volunteer Brass Ensemble

 Join the all volunteer brass ensemble on Christmas eve.
 Just how up at the church at 6:00pm.
-Jim Felter, the organizer since 2006 is pictured in the center with his Santa hat playing his trombone.
-Source: Brooks Betz 2001.
+Jim Felter, the organizer since 2006 is pictured in the center with his Santa hat playing his trombone—source: Brooks Betz 2001.

 We have two years to celebrate 100.
-In 2003 we honor the 100th time the event has been held.
-Then in 2024 we honor the 100th anniversary 1924-2024.
-Sounds confusing but yes there are two 100s!
+In 2003, we honor the 100th time the event has been held.
+Then, in 2024, we honor the 100th anniversary of 1924-2024.
+It sounds confusing, but yes, there are two 100s!

 Supporting organizations have included: Moffet Motors, the Women’s Auxiliary of the Basking Ridge Fire Company, the Bernards Township PTA, The Ridge Home & School Association, and nine of the town’s religious congregations, And you can’t forget the Basking Ridge Fire Department who stands up and decorates the town tree every year.